 Third, it’s also important that we take up the responsibility and privilege of voting.
 In a democratic society like ours, rendering to Caesar means rendering responsible citizenship.
 A failure to vote can be a failure to seek the city’s well-being.

 Voting is one means of advocating for our convictions for the good of others.
 Now, voting within our current two-party system isn’t always clear-cut, as many of our values have become a remnant of yesterday by many in society.
 It’s more and more the case that many people are feeling homeless when it comes to political parties.
-Thus, voting requires wisdom — but it is still an essential civil duty, especially in an increasingly secularized society.
+Thus, voting requires wisdom — but it is still an essential civic duty, especially in an increasingly secularized society.

 Jonathan Leeman captures the responsibility to vote as follows: “When you vote in a democratic system, you’re actually participating in the role of the governing authorities….
 Your job is to align your objectives with the purposes that God gives to the government in the Scriptures, such as punishing those who do evil and praising those who do good.
 Therefore, your vote requires you to make a moral evaluation about what’s good and what’s evil, or wise and unwise, and then to act on behalf of your evaluation.
 You are morally responsible for this evaluation and act of judgment.”